Electronic Funds Transfer (EFT)

 Sacramento, CA 94280-0001

 The State Data Collector, First Data, is not under the control of the EDD, and the EDD is not responsible for the contents or links in their website.
 The EDD recommends that you review the vendor’s security and confidentiality statements.

-In order to report your DE 88 payment correctly, your bank must make your payment using the approved National Automated Clearing House Association (NACHA) CCD+TXP Addenda record format.
-You need to give your bank an Information for Your Bank (DE 532) (PDF).
-The DE 532 gives your bank specific instructions on how to transmit your DE 88 payment to the EDD.
+To report your DE 88 payment correctly, your bank must make your payment using the approved National Automated Clearing House Association (NACHA) CCD+TXP Addenda record format.
+Submit the Information for Your Bank (DE 532) (PDF) to your bank.
+The DE 532 gives your bank specific instructions on how to transmit your DE 88 payment to us.

 To make sure your payment is applied correctly to your employer payroll tax account, be sure to give the following payment details to your bank:

 - Employer payroll tax account number.